uPortal-Attic/uportal-app-framework/docs/messaging.md

 On the notifications page, users can view, follow calls to action on, and dismiss their notifications.
 They can also click the "Dismissed" tab to view notifications they've previously dismissed.
-High priority notifications float to the top of the lists.
+High priority notifications (DEPRECATED) float to the top of the lists.

 ## Widget messaging